Amir-mjafari/AADP-ESTIMATION/README.md

 of the year.
 For the day of the week, we use binary categories, 0 for weekdays and 1 for weekends.

-The total data points are 21293, the number of data available before the COVID pan- demic is 5901.
+The total data points are 21293, the number of data available before the COVID pandemic is 5901.